Indicators for materiality (KPIs)

 Establishment of a system to promote climate change response

-– Publication of a roadmap for climate change actions
+- Publication of roadmap for responding to climate change

-– Established contribution targets for our products and services that contribute to GHG reduction
+- Developed contribution targets for our products and services that contribute to the reduction of GHG emissions in society

 - Publication of TCFD Report

-– Creating a roadmap for climate change actions
+- Create a roadmap for climate change response

 Climate change